iewaij/idinn-streamlit/docs/tutorials/dual.rst

 In this example, this function should return 30 for each sample since the initial inventory is 6, the holding cost is 5, and there is neither a regular nor expedited order.
 We have 256 samples in this case, as we specified a batch size of 256.

 For dual-sourcing problems, we initialize the neural network controller using the `DualSourcingNeuralController` class.
-In this tutorial, we use a simple neural network with 6 hidden layers.
+In this tutorial, we employ a simple neural network with 6 hidden layers.
 The numbers of neurons in each layer are 128, 64, 32, 16, 8, and 4, respectively.
 The activation function is `torch.nn.CELU(alpha=1)`.

 .. code-block:: python